OlivierBP/pacloud/AWS/README.md

     * Implement DynamoDB
     * Create the CRON TIMER to refresh the packages database and compile the needed
 * **JULIETTE**
+    * Create a micro-service to downgrade a package
+    * Create a micro-service to upgrade a package
+    * Create a micro-service to upgrade all packages
+    * Create a micro-service to remove a package
 * **PIERRE**
     * Link package manager interface to microservices
     * Optimize interface and local DB management